JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Una_aproximacion_al_universo_local_de_Nebadon.md

 V_{Satania} = 2200 / 1.173 \cdot 10^{-3} = 1875533 \mathrm{ly}^{3}
 $$

-This Volume of Satania would be like that of a sphere with a radius of 76.50 al (153 al in diameter), taking into account that we have used the density that the LU gives us for our Local Universe of Nebadon, similar to the one we have in our Satania system.
+This Volume of Satania would be like that of a sphere with a radius of 76.50 ly (153 ly in diameter), taking into account that we have used the density that the LU gives us for our Local Universe of Nebadon, similar to the one we have in our Satania system.

 If we use the value of stellar density of our cosmic environment, as tabulated of 3.72 x 10^-3^ stars per cubic light year, we would get Volumes of: